-After the third anniversary but 34% before the date of expiry of the exercise period
+After the third anniversary but before the date of expiry of the exercise period

-These options will lapse immediately upon termination of employment or appointment, except in the event of retirement, redundancy or death, or where approved by the Remuneration Committee, in which case the Committee may allow the options to be retained and exercisable within the relevant option
+The options granted will lapse immediately upon termination of employment or appointment, except in the event of retirement, redundancy or death, or where approved by the Remuneration Committee, in which case the Committee may allow the options to be retained and exercisable within the relevant option periods or such option periods as may be determined by the Remuneration Committee.
+Shares granted upon the exercising of options are allocated from treasury shares or from new ordinary shares issued by the Bank.

-All grants are subject to cancellation and clawback if it is determined that they were made on the basis of materially inaccurate financial statements and/ or that the employee has engaged in conduct that results in financial loss, reputational harm, restatement of financial results and/or adverse changes to the Bank's risk profile/rating.
+All grants are subject to cancellation and clawback if it is determined that they were made on the basis of materially inaccurate financial statements and/or that the employee has engaged in conduct that results in financial loss, reputational harm, restatement of financial results and/or adverse changes to the Bank's risk profile/rating.